 1. The Elements of the Crown by Kay L. Moody

 “You’ll change Kamdaria for the better, my dear.
 I’m sure of it.”Kay L Moody, The Elements of the Crown

-To start off our list of good YA fantasy books, we recommend The Elements of the Crown!
+To start off this list of good YA fantasy books, I recommend my book, The Elements of the Crown!

 The competition could save her, but she has to win.

 After ten years of training at an elite academy, Talise clearly has a gift for manipulating the elements of water, air, earth, and fire.
 But only one student from her class can ascend to become the Master Shaper—an honored position in the palace court and military and Talise’s ticket to a better future.

 If she fails, Talise will return to her dog-eat-dog existence in the outer ring.

 But she has competition.
 Aaden, a handsome student from the privileged inner ring might steal the chance away from her.

 The emperor is impressed by the great skill Talise and Aaden possess.
 He offers them a chance to prove their skill in a set of trials.

 But the palace holds dangers that make Talise’s rough upbringing in the outer ring seem like child’s play.